 Watch out for bluebottles…

 Perhaps the most joyful thing about Aussie beaches is that it’s not only the waves that can harm you, yay.
-Beach safety Australia concerns what’s IN the water, too.
+Beach safety Australia concerns what’s IN and around the water, too.

 The most common issue which is thankfully not life-threatening, is the presence of bluebottles.